 Data Integrator also supports Power Query (through its Advanced Query feature).
 Power Query provides powerful, flexible data filtering and transformation, including the rich M formula language, and will likely be familiar to those who have experience developing Power BI reports.

 Deciding on an integration technology

 With so many different integration technologies available, deciding on which integration approach to use can sometimes be overwhelming.
-Over time, and particularly as the data coverage in CDS matures, the decision will become easier, with CDS being the preferred data interface in most cases.
-But until then, you may find that CDS does not yet meet your needs.
+Over time, and particularly as the data coverage in Common Data Service matures, the decision will become easier, with Common Data Service being the preferred data interface in most cases.
+But until then, you may find that Common Data Service does not yet meet your needs.
 The following table helps summarize some of the key characteristics of the various integration technology options.